pkutaj/pkutaj.github.io/_posts/2021-01-20-networking-certificate-chains.md

 <!-- /TOC -->

 ### 1. abstract
-The aim is documenting the security/networking concept of **certificate chain**
+The aim is documenting the security/networking concept of **certificate chain** based on the superb [Troubleshooting with Wireshark: Analyzing and Decrypting TLS Traffic in Wireshark \(Using HTTPs\)](https://app.pluralsight.com/library/courses/wireshark-troubleshooting-analyzing-decrypting-tls-traffic/description)

 ### 2. Certificate Authority Server (CA)
 * certificate must be issued by a trusted party called **Certificate Authority Server**